dortania/OpenCore-Install-Guide/config.plist/skylake.md

 * **RebuildAppleMemoryMap**: YES
    * Generates Memory Map compatible with macOS
 * **SetupVirtualMap**: NO
-   * Fixes SetVirtualAddresses calls to virtual addresses, not needed on Skylake and newer
+   * Fixes SetVirtualAddresses calls to virtual addresses, not needed on Skylake and newer.
+Some firmware like Gigabyte may still require it, and will kernel panic without this
 * **SignalAppleOS**: NO
    * Tricks the hardware into thinking its always booting macOS, mainly benifitial for MacBook Pro's with dGPUs as booting Windows won't allow for the iGPU to be used
 * **SyncRuntimePermissions**: YES